swat-ds/datasets/manumissions/README.md

 ## About
 In this folder are datasets from the collection of manumissions from the Friends Historical Library at Swarthmore College.
 Each dataset is an index of manumissions, in which the most important information in each manumission is placed in a searchable spreadsheet.
 The purpose of these datasets are to open another avenue for Black Genealogy.
 This project is a continuation of the work done at Haverford College in the project [*Manumitted, The People Enslaved by Quakers*](https://manumissions.haverford.edu/).

-`0_combined-swarthmore-manumissions-by-name-cleaned.csv` consists of all manumissions data, combined. after the data was cleaned using OpenRefine in summer 2023.
+`0_combined-swarthmore-manumissions-by-name-cleaned.csv` consists of all manumissions data, combined and cleaned using OpenRefine in 2023-2024.

 `0_raw-swarthmore-manumissions-by-name-combined.csv` consists of all manumissions data, combined, as transcribed in summer 2022.